LabKey/labkey-ui-components/packages/components/docs/localDev.md

  will be the next patch version off of the target package version for that release.
 For example if the veresion was at `0.31.3` then you will publish version `0.31.4`.
-1. After any related LabKey module changes have been merged from their repo's release branch to develop, create a new branch in `labkey-ui-components` off of master in order to merge forward your hotfix changes:
+1. After any related LabKey module changes have been merged from their repo's release branch to develop, create a new branch in `labkey-ui-components` off of develop in order to merge forward your hotfix changes:
     1. Get the latest from the hotfix branch:
         1. `git checkout release20.3-SNAPSHOT`
         1. `git pull`
-    1. Checkout master so that you can branch off of it:
+    1. Checkout develop so that you can branch off of it:
-        1. `git checkout master`
+        1. `git checkout develop`
         1. `git pull`
     1. Create a new branch and merge in the hotfix changes:
         1. `git checkout -b fb_mergeFrom203`
         1. `git merge release20.3-SNAPSHOT`
-    1. Treat this new branch as a regular feature branch off of master (i.e. publish an alpha package to test in platform/etc., review TeamCity results, get code review, merge as usual using the steps in the section above).
+    1. Treat this new branch as a regular feature branch off of develop (i.e. publish an alpha package to test in platform/etc., review TeamCity results, get code review, merge as usual using the steps in the section above).